 The Warrants do not confer any rights of ownership of ADSs on their holders, such as voting rights or the right to receive dividends, but rather merely represent the right to acquire ADSs at a fixed price for a limited period of time.
 Specifically, commencing on the date of issuance, holders of the Warrants may exercise their right to acquire ADSs and pay an initial exercise price of \$4.06, subject to adjustment, prior to ten (10) years from the date of issuance, after which date any unexercised Warrants will expire and have no further value.
-Moreover, following this offering, the market value of the Warrants will be uncertain and there can be no assurance that the exercise price of the Warrants will at any point during the period that they are exercisable equal be less than the market price of the ADSs; as of the date of this prospectus, the market price of the ADSs is significantly below the exercise price of the Warrants.
-There can be no assurance that the market price of the ADSs will ever equal or exceed the exercise price of the Warrants, and consequently, whether it will ever be profitable for holders of the Warrants to exercise them.
+Moreover, following this offering, the market value of the Warrants will be uncertain and there can be no assurance that the market value of the Warrants will equal or exceed their public offering price.
+There can be no assurance that the market price of the ADSs will ever equal or exceed the exercise price of the Warrants, and consequently, whether it will ever be profitable for holders of the Warrants to exercise

-You may not have the same voting rights as the holders of the Ordinary Shares and may not receive voting materials in time to be able to exercise your right to vote.
+You may not have the same voting rights as the holders of the Ordinary Shares and may not receive voting materials in time to be able to exercise your right